-Recently, CSO Online, an online cybersecurity information resource, published a list of the most frequently used passwords of 2017 compared with those used in 2016.
-Surprisingly (or perhaps unsurprisingly), despite the number of data breaches, reports of hacking, and the compromising of personal information that was all too frequent in 2017, people are still displaying a willingness to stick with their familiar but weak passwords.
-The findings show that the top two passwords from 2016 and 2017 are the same, with the third varying only slightly.
+Recently, Gizmodo published a list of the most frequently used passwords of 2018, and unfortunately, things have not changed much since the previous year.
+Despite the number of data breaches, reports of hacking, and the compromising of personal information that was (and still is) all too frequent, people are still displaying a stubborn willingness to stick with their familiar but very weak passwords.
+The findings show that the top two passwords from 2018 are as follows:

 These passwords are not effective in protecting your accounts!